 This Atlas 210x had been to the African savanna, so was a bit battle-scarred

-Modular design made everything look so neat, so it’s not hard to see why it caught on
+Modular design made everything neat and tidy, so it’s not hard to see why it caught on

 The futuristically uncluttered underbelly of the Atlas 210x, showing the VFO cover plate and neatly dressed cable runs

-What surprised me when I gave the Atlas 210x a go is the sheer clarity and sharpness of the receiver board, with sharp-edged reception and S9 signals on the 80 metre band, with very little QRM (interference).
+What surprised me when I gave the Atlas 210x a go was the sheer clarity of this little rig’s receiver, with good QRM and QRN rejection, especially on 80 metres.

 A neat little RF module of the Atlas 210x, with copper clad PCB, ensuring good earthing where it is needed the most

 The Atlas 210x IF board – simple but effective

 If only life could be a little more like this!

 The Atlas 210x audio board – a work of art

-One of the features of this little transceiver is that it boasts really beefy RF power transistors.
-I was really impressed to see the RF power meter registering well over 100 watts on side-band, even on the higher frequencies.
-This was a boon when operating mobile, especially on 80 metres, as my signal was able to emerge a few S points above the noise.
+I was impressed to see the RF power meter registering well over 100 watts on side-band, even on the higher frequencies.
+This was a boon when operating mobile, as I was able to overcome QRM for the benefit of receiving stations.

 The RF output stage is very easy to access by unscrewing two screws and hinging the panel down to reveal the circuit